Castelnuovo-Mumford Regularity and Computing the de Rham Cohomology of Smooth Projective Varieties: Introduction

 A parallel polynomial time algorithm for counting the connected components (i.e., computing the zeroth Betti number) of a complex affine variety is given in~\cite{bus:09}.
 Although this problem can also be solved by applying the corresponding real algorithms, the algorithm of~\cite{bus:09} is the first one using the field structure of $\C$ only.
 It also extends to counting the irreducible components.
 In~\cite{sch:10} it is described how one can compute equations for the components in parallel polynomial time.

 Concerning lower bounds it is shown in~\cite{sch:07} that it is $\PSPACE$-hard to compute some fixed Betti number of a complex affine or projective variety given over the integers.
 Note that the varieties constructed in this reduction are highly singular.
+We do not know of any lower bound result for the problem of testing whether a variety is smooth.